 Date: 25 April 2021 at 9.30pm

-Galway Music Residency, in association with TG4, is delighted to present The Mighty Ocean as part of Galway 2020’s Capital of Culture Programme.
-Composed by Máritín O’Connor, this musical suite reflecting on climate change and the environment will premiere on TG4 on Sunday 25 April at 9:30pm, to coincide with the final week of Galway 2020’s programme.
+The Mighty Ocean commissioned by Galway 2020 European Capital of Culture , produced by Galway Music Residency for TG4 as part of Galway 2020’s Capital of Culture Programme will have its World Premiere on Sunday 25 April at 9:30pm.
+Composed by Máirtín O’Connor, the premiere of this musical suite reflecting on climate change and the environment will coincide with the final week of Galway 2020’s programme.

-As well as exploring the themes of climate change, environment and landscape, the 30 minute programme marks a decades-long musical dialogue between Galway Music Residency, its permanent ensemble in residence ConTempo Quartet, Máirtín O’Connor and Garry O’ Briain.
+As well as exploring the themes of climate change, environment and landscape, the half-hour film marks a decades-long musical dialogue between Galway Music Residency, its permanent ensemble in residence ConTempo Quartet, Máirtín O’Connor, Garry Ó Briain and Cathal Hayden.
 Over more than 15 years, these partners have pushed the boundaries of musical and cultural fusion to present unique listening experiences to the people of Galway and beyond.
 The Mighty Ocean sees the culmination of this creative friendship in a spectacular celebration of music and the sea.

-The programme was shot by Heavy Man Films in St Nicholas’ Collegiate Church.
+The programme was filmed by HeavyMan Films in St Nicholas’ Collegiate Church.
 This iconic medieval building is considered by many to be the heart of Galway City and has its own links to the ocean through its most famous visitor, voyager Christopher Columbus.
-The Mighty Ocean also features stunning visuals of Galway city, county landscapes, and of course our great global connector – the sea.
+The Mighty Ocean also features stunning visuals of Galway and of course our great global connector – the sea.